artofthesmart/hypertext/_demo/pages/02.reference/default.md

 * **HTML Mode** - HTML5 will use modern tags like `<article>` and `<nav>`, while HTML3.2 will use vanilla tags with classes like `<div class="nav">`.
 * **Use Favicon** - If you have a favicon, turn this on in order to load it to the client (off by default because it's another lookup).
 The image **MUST** be named `favicon.png`, **MUST** be uploaded with the uploader or present in the `user/images/favicon` directory, and **SHOULD** be a small square image (like 64px by 64px).
 Yes, that name and yes a PNG.
 You can upload a favicon in the next UI element.
 If you want to get creative with favicons, you can edit the file `user/themes/hypertext/templates/partials/base.html/twig`.
 There you can change it to whatever you need and manually upload files to the favicon directory.
 * **Upload Favicon** - Use this uploader to upload a favicon to your site.
 See above for requirements.
 * **Show Last Updated Dates** - Blogs and periodicals want dates at the tops of pages, while evergreen content doesn't need it.
-Here you can turn that stuff on and off for single-page views.
+Here you can globally configure whether you want to show that for all pages, none of your pages, everywhere except the home page, or only on child page types like `default`, `blog_item`, `item`, and `modular`.
+You can also configure this per-page to override this setting.

 #### Style Options
 The style tab contains settings that influence how your content looks or gets rendered.
 This is the real core of the theme.